ramigs/strapi-nuxt-article/strapi-nuxt.md

 We'll be relying on Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is the official zero-boilerplate authentication module for Nuxt.js.

-Strapi's authentication scheme is based on email/username and password, along with JWT tokens.
+Strapi's authentication scheme is based on email/username and password credentials, along with JWT tokens.
 Upon successful authentication, the response will return a JWT authentication token that will be added to subsequent API requests.
 The Auth Module will conveniently help us manage this workflow.

 We will also be implementing some basic authorization features, such as restricting certain pages to only logged in/out users.

-This guide builds on top of Chimezie Enyinnaya's [awesome work](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case, and also adding the following
+This guide builds on top of Chimezie Enyinnaya's [awesome work](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case, and adding also the following
 features:

 - Email confirmation for registration